 Based on an evaluation of the results of an Adaptive Management Programme (AMP) for the Mercury-Colville box initiated in 1995, the AMP was concluded and the TACC was reduced to 800 t for the 2000-01 fishing year.
 Catch limits of 200 t were established in each of four areas in ORH 1, with an individual seamount feature limit of 100 t.
-From 1 October 2001, ORH 1 was reintroduced 526 into the AMP with different design parameters for five years, and the TACC was increased from 800 to 1400 t.
+From 1 October 2001, ORH 1 was reintroduced into the AMP with different design parameters for the five years, and the TACC was increased from 800 to 1400 t and allocated an allowance of 70 t for other mortality caused by fishing.
+The AMP was discontinued in 2007.